Finite time singularities to the 3D incompressible Euler equations for solutions in $C^{\infty}(\mathbb{R}^3 \setminus \{0\})\cap C^{1,\alpha}\cap L^2$: The De Gregorio equation

-which has the same type of estimates as $E_4$, so the energy estimate goes through as before, so do the higher energy estimates, and by the same limiting argument we get a blow up in the sup norm from $C^s$ initial data, where $s$ now depends on $a$.
+Thus if both $A - 1$ and $a(A - 1)$ are sufficienly small, the same proof goes through, so do the higher energy estimates, and by the same limiting argument we get a blow up in the sup norm from $C^s$ initial data, where the dependence of $s \sim (A - 1)/|\ln r|$ on $a$ is that both $s$ and $as$ need to be sufficiently small.

 The proof of the blow up rate and non-asymptotic self-similarity is the same as before.